cyrus-and/gdb-dashboard/README.md

 pip install pygments
 ```

-Then use GDB as always, the dashboard can be reached via the `dashboard` command and `help dashboard` is a good starting point to learn about all the features.
+Then debug as usual, the dashboard can be reached via the `dashboard` GDB command while `help dashboard` is a good starting point to learn about all the features.

 ## Features